-These are the best docking stations for the MacBook Pro in 2021
+These are the best docking stations for the MacBook Pro in 2022

 For a few years, Apple sold most of its MacBook laptops without any ports aside from Thunderbolt and a headphone jack.
 While some might have considered that a push forward, it was undeniable that a lot of users still missed the classic ports they were used to.
 Because of that, using a docking station became almost mandatory for anyone with a MacBook Pro, and thankfully, tons of solutions arose.

-With the recently-announced MacBook Pro 2021 models, Apple has finally brought back a decent supply of classic ports.
+With the recent MacBook Pro 2021 models, Apple has finally brought back a decent supply of classic ports.
 Out of the box, you get HDMI, an SD card reader, and a MagSafe charger that’s going to be much safer than a simple USB Type-C connector.
 But if you have one of the previous MacBook Pro models, and even if you have a newer one, you might still want a docking station to take the capabilities of the MacBook Pro even further.

 Now, docks can simply be powered by a USB Type-C/Thunderbolt port, but one thing that’s been constant with MacBooks is specially designed docks that fit with the whole design of the original chassis.
 Because we don’t yet have docks designed for the new 2021 MacBook Pros, we’re going to save those kinds of tailor-made docks for the end of this list.
 For now, let’s take a look at the docking stations you can use with any modern MacBook Pro.

-- If you want a powerful dock that looks the part, the Anker Apex is a great choice.
+If you want a powerful dock that looks the part, the Anker Apex is a great choice.
 With a Thunderbolt 4 connection, it can charge your laptop at up to 90W and it gives you 12 ports including Gigabit Ethernet, multiple USB ports, HDMI outputs, and Thunderbolt daisy chaining.

-- This USB Type-C docking station gives you tons of ports to connect peripherals, displays, Ethernet, 100W charging, and SD cards, and it also serves as a riser for your laptop, so you can get better airflow or get a more comfortable angle for typing.
+This USB Type-C docking station gives you tons of ports to connect peripherals, displays, Ethernet, 100W charging, and SD cards, and it also serves as a riser for your laptop, so you can get better airflow or get a more comfortable angle for typing.
 It's not Thunderbolt, so it has more limited bandwidth, but it's much more affordable.

 This Plugable Thunderbolt 3 dock gives you a solid selection of ports, including fast USB Type-A and Type-C ports, HDMI, DisplayPort, GIgabit Ethernet, and 96W charging, all in a compact chassis.
 It's also one of the more affordable Thunderbolt docks out there, so it's a great option.

-- If you just need a simple and portable hub for some extra peripherals, this WAVLINK adapter should do the trick.
+If you just need a simple and portable hub for some extra peripherals, this WAVLINK adapter should do the trick.
 It can charge your laptop at up to 100W and includes HDMI, USB Type-A ports, Ethernet, and SD card readers to cover most basic needs you may have, and it's super affordable.

 For some models, specifically those released since 2016 and before the new 2021 MacBook Pro, you can get some specialty docks that are built around the design of the laptop.
 These can be interesting options, too, so let’s take a look at a few.

-- Unlike most USB hubs out there, this Anker hub is designed to fit right on the side of the MacBook Pro.
+Unlike most USB hubs out there, this Anker hub is designed to fit right on the side of the MacBook Pro.
 It uses two USB Type-C ports and it fits right in with the design, so it looks like an extension of the laptop itself.
 It includes a few ports like USB Type-A, Type-C, HDMI, and an SD card reader.

-- This small docking station looks sturdy and professional, while also giving you way more ports than you'd expect for its size.
+This small docking station looks sturdy and professional, while also giving you way more ports than you'd expect for its size.
 It uses two USB Type-C ports (it doesn't support Thunderbolt speeds), and it gives you HDMI, USB Type-A, Type-C, Ehternet, and even VGA.

 Looking for other accessories for your MacBook Pro?
 Check out our list of the best MacBook Pro cases you can buy.
 And if you’re looking to upgrade, you can buy the new MacBook Pro below – it’s one the best Macs Apple has made in a while.